robert-stuttaford/stuttaford.me/resources/consulting.md

 - Since Feb 2010 in the business, since April 2012 with the Clojure stack (nearly 6 years).
 - Clojure's concision has been absolutely instrumental to our success, during times of scarce resource.
 - Leading a 10 person dev + ops team as CTO.
-- **Taught Clojure** to most of our tech team - including myself! (only a couple folks joined with prior production Clojure experience).
+- **Taught Clojure** to most of our tech team (only a couple folks joined with prior production Clojure experience).
 - Early and vocal adopter of **Datomic**.
 - Several [speaking appearances](/speaking/) and [open-source contributions](/open-source/).
 - Past organiser of Cape Town Clojure user group.